seankrobinson/DSBA-6520/markdown/assignments.md

 ### Course Project
-The majority of the work in this course is centered around your course project, which can later serve as a portfolio piece for t.
+The majority of the work in this course is centered around your course project, which can later serve as a portfolio piece for your work.
 For this project, you will choose a dataset and corresponding business use case which is formed around this dataset.
 You will have until the first project deliverable submission to finalize your data set and use case.
 Be mindful of your dataset selection as it must serve you throughout the semester.
 If it is too simple, it may be difficult to analyze in a multitude of ways, if it is too